RiceD2KLab/Audubon_F21/README.md

   A caveat of this approach is that unavoidably some birds will be cut into two parts and appear in two neighboring patches, as seen in Figure 2.
 In addition, as counting the number of birds is among the objectives, the same problem needs to be tackled in the detection phase as well.
 In this case, only the generated image with over 50% fraction of the cropped bird keeps the bounding box, while the remaining fraction of the bounding box in another image is discarded.
 This means that we are training the model to detect both complete birds and partial birds.

-  In the detection stage, We will also try to come up with a proper merging mechanism to merge partial detection in neighboring patches and count as one if repeated counting is a common pattern in detection.
+  In the detection stage, we will also try to come up with a proper merging mechanism to merge partial detection in neighboring patches and count as one if repeated counting is a common pattern in detection.
 </p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)